BWF World C’ships: HS Prannoy after beating Lakshya Sen – ‘It’ll give me a lot of confidence’

 “I’ve got to get some good sleep tonight.
 Last time I lost against him.
 It’s a big game tomorrow and I’ll have to up my levels tomorrow.
 The only thing is to recover properly,” he said.

-Prannoy, despite an injury-ravaged career, has also had a decent 2022 season.
+Prannoy, despite an injury-hit career, has also had a decent 2022 season.

 He reached the Swiss Open Super 300 final in March, and a month later played an instrumental role in India winning the Thomas Cup for the first time.
 He also a dream run at Indonesia Open Super 1000, where he incidentally lost against Zhao Jun Peng, his next opponent, in the semifinals.